 What is in situ hybridization?

-The hybridization process occurred directly at the exact position on the tissue, on the surface of the slide with the help of the DNA or RNA is called as in situ hybridization.
+The hybridization process happens directly at the exact position on the tissue, on the surface of the slide with the help of the DNA or RNA is called as in situ hybridization.

 The excellent example of in situ hybridization is the use of the fluorescent labelled probes in the FISH (fluorescent in situ hybridization).

-In the FISH, the tissue sample is fixed on the slide and permeabilised with the help of the chemical methods.
+In the FISH, the tissue sample is fixed on the slide and permeabilized with the help of the chemical methods.

 A fluorescently labelled short DNA or RNA probes are applied to the site of hybridization and with the repeated process of chemical treatment and washing, the micromolecules hybridized.